 \section{Abstract}

 Mixtures of weakly and strongly hydrated anions induce non-additive changes in the LCST of thermoresponsive polymers such as PNIPAM and PEO.
-Large-scale atomistic simulations of PNIPAM–NaI–Na$_{2}$SO$_{4}$ mixtures show that these effects arise from the interplay between favorable PNIPAM–iodide interactions and the depletion of strongly hydrated sulfate ions.
-Here, we investigate whether chemically specific polymer–anion interactions are necessary to reproduce such behavior.
-To this end, we study the coil-to-globule transition of a generic uncharged linear polymer with non-specific polymer–water and polymer–ion van der Waals interactions in atomistic aqueous solutions of single and mixed salts.
-We perform simulations at fixed concentrations of the strongly hydrated salt, Na$_{2}$SO$_{4}$, and increasing concentrations of weakly hydrated salts, NaSCN and NaI.
-The generic polymer qualitatively reproduces experimental trends in both pure NaSCN and Na$_{2}$SO$_{4}$ solutions, as well as in mixed salt solutions.
-The model captures the mutual reinforcement between SCN$^{-}$ accumulation near the polymer and SO$_{4}^{2-}$ depletion that gives rise to non-additive behavior, consistent with atomistic simulations in PNIPAM solutions.
-These features become more pronounced with increasing background salt concentration and are further enhanced upon replacing SCN$^{-}$ with I$^{-}$, owing to weaker polymer–iodide interactions.
-Our results demonstrate that non-specific polymer–ion interactions are sufficient to reproduce non-additive features, highlighting the dominant role of bulk ion–ion and ion–water interactions.
+Large-scale atomistic simulations of PNIPAM--NaI--Na$_{2}$SO$_{4}$ mixtures have shown that these effects arise from the interplay between favorable PNIPAM--iodide interactions and depletion of strongly hydrated sulfate ions.
+Here, we investigate whether chemically specific polymer--anion interactions are necessary to reproduce such behavior.
+To this end, we study the coil--globule transition of a generic uncharged linear polymer with non-specific polymer--water and polymer--ion van der Waals interactions in atomistic aqueous solutions of single and mixed salts.
+Simulations are performed at fixed concentrations of the strongly hydrated salt, Na$_{2}$SO$_{4}$, and increasing concentrations of the weakly hydrated salts, NaSCN and NaI.
+The generic polymer qualitatively reproduces experimentally observed trends in pure NaSCN and Na$_{2}$SO$_{4}$ solutions, as well as the non-additive behavior in mixed salt solutions.
+In particular, the model captures the mutually reinforcing preferential accumulation of the weakly hydrated SCN$^{-}$ ions and depletion of the strongly hydrated SO$_{4}^{2-}$ ions near the polymer that underlies the non-additive behavior.
+This mutual enhancement correlates with partitioning of sodium ions from the counterion cloud of SCN$^{-}$ ions to that of SO$_{4}^{2-}$ ions and is consistent with atomistic simulations of PNIPAM solutions.
+The model also reproduces the effects of background salt concentration and weakly hydrated anion identity on the non-additive behavior.
+These results demonstrate that non-specific polymer--ion and polymer-water interactions are sufficient to reproduce non-additive salt effects, suggesting a dominant role of bulk ion--ion and ion--water interactions.

 { \textbf{}}